MrAbrate/course-form/readme.md

 ## Run the Code
 To run this project in c9.io, open a terminal and run `cd <Whatever folder name>`.
 Then run `nodemon app.js`.
 This will start the sever and give you a link to view the project.
 To stop the server, enter `crtl-c` in the terminal.

+To test that everything is working, fill out the form, then look at your Firebase database.
+You should see the new information added to the database.